Things to do in Airlie Beach

 An aerial view of Daydream Island

-One of the resorts is for overnight guests, and you can find lovely rooms at the Daydream Island Resort, if you would like to stay.
+One of the resorts is for overnight guests, and you can find lovely rooms at the Daydream Island Resort if you would like to stay.

-The other one is for day guests, who can use the pool, sun lounges, restaurant, and bars.
+The other one is for day guests, who can use the pool, sun lounges, restaurants, and bars.
 Because this area is focused on day visitors, it can feel more welcoming than Hamilton Island.
 The transfer and day pass is included in the Whitsunday Islands Hopper Pass from Airlie Beach.

 Hayman Island